alanaahart/alanaahart/README.md

   🔗 [View Project](https://github.com/alanaahart/AD699-Naive-Bayes-Decision-Tree)

 - **Home Improvement Industry: Data Pipeline & Dashboard**
-  This project connects to a financial data API using Python, processes the data in a Jupyter notebook, and visualizes key liquidity and revenue metrics in Tableau.
+  This project connects to a financial data API using Python, processes the data in a Jupyter notebook, forecasts revenue for The Home Depot & Lowe's Home Improvement, and visualizes key liquidity and revenue metrics in Tableau.
   🔗 [View Project](https://github.com/alanaahart/Home-Improvement)